Hi, I’m Derrick, the CTO here at Pathrise. I work with candidates who are looking to land great jobs in data science.

 - For people with an interest in data science, Metis has part-time introduction courses as well as onsite and online bootcamp options.
 Learn more about Metis in our review.

 - If you are looking to advance your data science skills through a capstone project (and you have a fair amount of experience), The Data Incubator could be a good option.

 - DataCamp has courses, skill tracks, and career tracks.
 Users can filter by technology (R, Python, SQL, Git, etc) or by topic (programming, machine learning, data visualization, probability & statistics, etc).

 - Similarly, Dataquest offers online, 24-week project-based data science courses focused on data analysis using R and Python.

-- Users can also check out Udemy, Coursera, and Udacity, which are all online platforms that offer courses on a variety of topics within the umbrella of data science.
+- Users can also consider Udemy, Coursera, and Pluralsight, which are all online platforms that offer courses on a variety of topics within the umbrella of data science.

 For more alternatives, check out our best resources to learn data science.